joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/03/us/politics/trump-white-house-visitor-center-planning-commission.html

 **Missouri Supreme Court Delivers Win for Democrats in Redistricting Case**\
-`The court said a map redrawn to benefit Republicans could not be used in November.
-Voters will decide whether the new boundaries ever take effect.`\
+`The court said a map redrawn to benefit Republicans could not be used in November and said voters should decide on the new boundaries.
+The state attorney general vowed to appeal the decision.`\
 https://www.nytimes.com/2026/09/03/us/missouri-supreme-court-redistricting-referendum.html

 **New York Opens Inquiry Into Police Shooting of Pamela Cisneros After Times Square Stabbing**\